Liudmyla Starytska-Cherniakhivska: Other literary works

 1893 – Before the Storm (Pered bureiu), is a historical novel, which was published in instalments in Pravda, Lviv journal, during 1893–1894.
 The author never finished the novel.

 1899 – The Living Grave ('Zhyva Mohyla') was Liudmyla Starytska-Cherniakhivska's first major work.
 The novel was published in Kyivan Antiquity journal.
 The topic of the novel is the love of two young people.
 The story is intertwined with the elements of Ukrainian folklore and legends.
 There is some parallel between The Living Grave and Shakespeare's Romeo and Juliet along with Gottfried August Bürger's Lenore.
-The novel is also a fine representative piece of Ukrainian Romantism and reminiscent of such earlier Ukrainian Romantic works as Levko Borovykovskyi's ballad Marusia (1829) and Mykola Hohol's (Nikolai Gogol) long tale A Terrible Vengeance (1831–32).
+The novel is also a fine representative piece of Ukrainian Romanticism and reminiscent of such earlier Ukrainian Romantic works as Levko Borovykovskyi's ballad Marusia (1829) and Mykola Hohol's (Nikolai Gogol) long tale A Terrible Vengeance (1831–32).

 In 2015 Sova Books published its English translation of The Living Grave.
 One of the interesting facts about the publication is that on its cover the book depicts Daryna, the main heroine of the story and as a little tribute to the author of the story the publisher reproduced her face relying on one of Liudmyla Starytska-Cherniakhivska's photographs.

 1929 – Diamond Ring ('Diamantovyi persten') was finished by the author six weeks before her first arrest.
 The manuscript remained unpublished for 64 years, until it appeared in Zona journal in 1993.